101zh/NotesOnPlatformerMovement/README.md

 ## Assists - "Cheating" for the player

 - Coyote Time
-  - Give the player an extra time window to jump even if they are no longer touching the ground
+  - Give the player an extra time window to jump even if they are no longer touching the ground.
   - ![alt text](images/assists/coyoteTime.gif)

 - Jump Buffering - If you press and hold the jump button a short time before landing, you will jump on the exact frame that you land.

 - Ceiling Corner Correction
-  - If jumping into the corner of a ceiling, nudge player left or right
+  - If jumping into the corner of a ceiling, nudge the player so they will clear the ceiling.
   - ![alt text](images/assists/ceilingCornerCorrection.gif)

 - Edge Corner Correction
   - Same idea as ceiling correction, but instead do it horizontally for platforms.
   - ![alt text](images/assists/edgeCornerCorrection.gif)

-- Having a max X or Y velocity makes it so the player will never go too fast
+- Max X and/or Y velocity - makes it so the player will never go too fast

 ## "Juice" - The "impact" of movement